MicrosoftDocs/quantum-docs/articles/pricing.md

 [Rigetti](https://rigetti.com) charges for job execution time on their quantum processor, the 84-bit Ankaa-2.
 There is no added charge per job, per shot, or per gate.
 The [Quantum Virtual Machine (QVM)](https://pyquil-docs.rigetti.com/en/1.9/qvm.html) simulator is free for all users.

-To learn more about Riggeti, visit the [Rigetti provider page](xref:microsoft.quantum.providers.rigetti).
+To learn more about Rigetti, visit the [Rigetti provider page](xref:microsoft.quantum.providers.rigetti).

 All new Azure Quantum customers benefit from USD500 free Azure Quantum credits to use specifically for Rigetti targets.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).